 Wondering if teaching English remotely is right for you?
-We’re big fans of teaching remotely, and working remotely in general, as it allowed us to fund our travels around the world.
+We’re big fans of teaching online, and working remotely in general, as it allowed us to fund our travels around the world.
 But what if you’re not traveling and just teaching from home?
 We’ve done that too!

 Let’s be honest, there are negatives too.
 For example, taxes are not taken out of your paycheck and so you will likely owe come tax season.

 7 Benefits of Teaching English Remotely